rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed several PHP notices
 * Fixed the survey_results shortcode so it is positioned correctly in a post/page
 * Fixed default dropdown answer
+* Fixed bug when using custom permalinks and viewing the quiz on Firefox
 * Added ability to show quiz review only on fail

 = 2.10.2 =